Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, and for a good reason!

 This is also known as ‘creatine loading’.

-Once your muscles have been ‘refilled’ and have reached their saturation points after this period, you should maintain your replenished creatine store by ingesting 3-5g of creatine a day.6
+Once your muscles have been ‘refilled’ and reached their saturation points after this period, you should maintain your replenished creatine store by ingesting 3-5g of creatine daily.6

 Because dietary creatine is only found in animal products, it is suggested that vegans and vegetarians may have to initially supplement more to reach their muscle creatine saturation point.

-For example, by taking an additional 1-2g of creatine on top of the recommended 5g of creatine, 4 times a day (making it 6-7g – 4 times a day).7
+For example, taking an additional 1-2g of creatine on top of the recommended 5g of creatine four times a day (making it 6-7g – 4 times a day).7

 Then, once you’ve reached healthy levels of creatine in your muscles, you can apply the same logic to your maintenance creatine intake by adding 1-2g of creatine to the recommended 3-5g of creatine every day8 (making it 4-7g a day).